OscarAspelin95/amplipore/README.md

 ## Output Files

-All result files are generated in the `outdir` directory.
+All result files are generated in the `outdir` directory:

+- `asv.fasta` - contains the amplicon sequence variants that were identified.
+- `otutab.tsv` - number of reads corresponding to each asv.
+- `sintax.tsv` - raw sintax results.
+- `parsed.tsv` - the parsed sintax results, used to generate plots.

+### Dash interactive sankey diagram

+Amplipore uses dash and plotly to generate interactive plots.
+To spin up an interactive sankey diagram, use:

+`python dash_sankey.py --parsed_tsv <path/to/parsed.tsv>`